filipbekic01/ResQueue/README.md

 ```

 > [!TIP]
-> You can create a standalone web application with ResQueue and deploy it.
-Simply add the NuGet package and initialize ResQueue.
+> You can create a standalone web application and deploy it.
+Simply add ResQueue nuget package and initialize it.
 It does not need to be tightly integrated with your existing application.
 There is also docker image below.

 ### Message Transformers